 To listen, view and participate in virtual meetings, please refer to the posted agenda on the "Agendas & Minutes" tab on the left-side column for virtual platform details.
 Members of the public can join via phone, computer, laptop, or tablet.

-Conservation permit submittal deadline now changed to 1pm on deadline dates.
+Conservation permit submittal deadline 1pm on deadline dates.

 The Conservation Department, part of Planning and Community Development, is the primary point of contact for the public with questions related to jurisdiction under the Massachusetts Wetlands Protection Act and the Town of Needham Wetlands Protection Bylaw.
 The Department is also responsible for oversight and management of lands under the control of the Conservation Commission.